anthonysnyder/postarr/README.md

-# Posterr
+# Postarr
-🎬 Posterr: (Partially)Automate your movie poster collection!
-Posterr is a Flask app that scrapes movie directories and downloads high-quality posters from TheMovieDB.
+🎬 Postarr: (Partially)Automate your movie poster collection!
+Postarr is a Flask app that scrapes movie directories and downloads high-quality posters from TheMovieDB.
 Designed for seamless integration with Docker on Synology NAS.
 Optional Slack integration for instant notifications!

-Welcome to Posterr, a Flask-based application designed to automatically scrape your movie directories and download high-quality posters from TheMovieDB (TMDb).
-Whether you’re managing a vast movie collection on your Synology NAS or simply want to keep your movie library visually appealing, Posterr is here to help.
+Welcome to Postarr, a Flask-based application designed to automatically scrape your movie directories and download high-quality posters from TheMovieDB (TMDb).
+Whether you’re managing a vast movie collection on your Synology NAS or simply want to keep your movie library visually appealing, Postarr is here to help.
 Additionally, you can opt-in for Slack notifications to get instant updates when new posters are added!

 ## Features